nhsuk/profiles-db-elastic/README.md

 Sample query to return the top 10 of all results: `curl "http://127.0.0.1:9200/profiles/_search?q=*&pretty"`

+## Environment variables

+`ES_PORT` is available as an environment variable to override the default port used by ES (9200).
+Simply set `ES_PORT=XXXX` to the port value required within the shell.

 ## Optional

 Use [kibana](https://www.elastic.co/products/kibana) for ES querying and